-To achieve maximal coherence using SWI-Prolog for Free and Non-Free software we advice the use of the LGPL for contributed foreign code and the use of the GPL with SWI-Prolog exception for Prolog code for contributed modules.
+To achieve maximal coherence using SWI-Prolog for Free and Non-Free software we advise using LGPL for contributed foreign code and using GPL with the SWI-Prolog exception for Prolog code for contributed modules.

-As a rule of thumb it is advised to use the above licenses whenever possible and only use a strict GPL compliant license only if the module contains other code under strict GPL compliant licenses.
+As a rule of thumb it is advised to use the above licenses whenever possible, and use a strict GPL compliant license only if the module contains other code under strict GPL compliant licenses.